-The bottle rack is removed by slightly lifting the front edge of the rack to disengage it from the two ramps, indicated in Figure 2-5, and pulling it straight out of the refrigerator.
+The bottle rack is removed by slightly lifting the front edge of the rack to disengage it from the two ramps, indicated in Figure 2-7, and pulling it straight out of the refrigerator.
 Be careful not to catch the distributor arm.
-The rack with bottles is reinstalled in the refrigerator by sliding it straight in on the shelf provided.
 To remove the glass or plastic sample bottles, simply lift the bottles straight out of the rack.
-Place the new bottles in the rack as shown in Figure 2-8 Make sure all bottles are fitted properly in the rack.
+Place the new bottles in the rack as shown in Figures 2-11 and 2-12.
+Make sure all bottles are fitted properly in the rack.

 Cross contamination caused by splashing between bottles is eliminated by the use of a liquid deflector.
-The liquid deflector is coated with PTFE (polytetrafluoroethylene) PTFE.
+The liquid deflector is coated with PTFE (polytetrafluoroethylene) Teflon.
 It is installed by pushing the short width part of the deflector up between the flat surface of the distributor arm and the pump tubing.
-See Figure 2-4.
+See Figure 2-8.